-Welcome to Earth’s Cool.
+Welcome to Earth’s Cool and Outback to the future.
 Our unique educational program has informed and entertained thousands of students in both primary and secondary school across Australia and overseas for over 15 years.
 The core focus of Earth’s Cool is to broaden awareness on sustainability and to deliver outcomes that result in students taking meaningful action in their own lives, be it at home, school and as a metaphor for life.
 The Earth’s Cool education program comprises six simple and easy to follow categories that each cover the broad spectrum of subjects that relate to sustainability.
 These categories are:

 Energy - Water - Shelter - Food - Utilities - Wellbeing